 Adityo Dwijananto, Elida Nurrohmah, and Ranie Dwi Anugrah wanted to help the local community by using gis in disaster management and creating flood maps.
 13 rivers that flow through Jakarta, making the capital of Indonesia prone to severe flooding.
 The primary challenge for the local and regional disaster management agencies was in setting up an effective and efficient reporting system.

-The Project Workflow
+The Disaster Management Workflow

 The disaster reporting system works on a volunteer basis.
 People who participate in the project first need to download GDC in order to collect the current status of the disaster in the location for which they are responsible, on the sub-district level.
 For now, the system allows them to report events such as flood, fire, fallen trees and social conflict.

-In addition to the location and type of disaster, volunteers also have to provide info about their identities, causes of the disaster, and the responses given from other institutions.
+In addition to the location and type of disaster, volunteers also have to provide info about their identities, causes of the disaster, and the responses given by other institutions.
 Other options for the volunteers are to report the location and current status of a shelter/IDP camp together with the info about victims and help/aid needed in a specific shelter/IDP camp.
-The report submitted by volunteers is then stored in ona.io server.
+The report submitted by volunteers is stored in ona.io server.

 This is where GIS Cloud steps in to solve this gap.
 The team decided to use GIS Cloud platform to publish the map online.

 Efficient, fast and precise disaster response translates to better decision making and prioritizing, which means that more people are being saved during natural disasters such as floods.
-This also means that the awareness of the local community can be significantly improved by providing the access to important facts in real time such as when, where and what disaster events occur in their area.
+It also means that the awareness of the local community can be significantly improved by providing access to important facts in real time such as when, where and what disaster events occur in their area.

 Stay tuned up for more GIS Cloud news for the incoming Geo Awareness Week!